 - You have a neuromuscular disorder.
-For example, the progression of muscular dystrophy can damage the heart and cause unpredictable heart rhythms.
-This can lead to unexplained fainting and a high risk of death.
+For example, muscular dystrophy can damage the heart and cause unpredictable heart rhythms.

-- You have an abnormally slow heart rate or other problem with the heart’s electrical signals.
+- You have an abnormally slow heart rate or another problem with the heart’s electrical signals.

 - You have cardiac sarcoidosis.

-- You have poor heart function following a procedure to improve blood flow.
+- You have poor heart function following a procedure such as coronary artery bypass grafting.